logankeenan/api-definition/README.md

 #### HTTP Methods
 The `DELETE` HTTP verb is used to dipose of resources.
 A `DELETE` changes the state on the server, either by removing the resource entirely (a hard delete) or by marking the resource as deleted and not exposing it to the client (a soft delete).
 Because the state of the server is altered, `DELETE` is not safe.
 If it's properly implemented on the server, a `DELETE` is idempotent.
-Note that the status code from subsequent `DELETES` might differ -- the first will return with a `204` and additional calls will return with `404`.
+Note that the status code from subsequent `DELETE`s might differ -- the first will return with a `204` and additional calls will return with `404`.
+You can read more about [`DELETE` on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/DELETE).

 #### Status Codes
 There are several status codes involved with deleting a resource: